CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

    sh install_deps.sh
    ```

-6. Finally, a newer version of `swig` than is available on Biowulf needs to be loaded:
+6. Load version 4.0.2 of `swig`.
+This is a newer version than is available on Biowulf:

    ```module load swig/4.0.2```